p2gz/p2gz/release_assets/README.txt

 You will need a legally obtained GameCube USA Pikmin 2 game ISO to build P2GZ.
 The P2GZ authors cannot provide this - you must source it yourself.
 Other game versions (Wii/Switch) are not supported.
-Other game regions (NTSC-J/PAL) may work but are not tested.
+ISOs from other game regions (NTSC-J/PAL) will not work.

 Install process:
 1. Copy your Pikmin 2 ISO into the same folder as this README.